drewdru/huionWH1409Driver/README.md

 Linux driver for Huion WH1409

+## Unbind a device from a driver
-Get device path id like "3-10.4:1.0" by: cat /proc/bus/input/devices usbhid path: /sys/bus/usb/drivers/usbhid
+Get device path id like "3-10.4:1.0" from sysfs

+	cat /proc/bus/input/devices

+usbhid path: /sys/bus/usb/drivers/usbhid

 In order to unbind a device from a driver, simply write the bus id of the device to the unbind file:

     sudo sh -c 'echo -n "3-10.4:1.0" > /sys/bus/usb/drivers/usbhid/unbind'